sanctuary-js/sanctuary/README.md

 _When the `map` method is invoked on a value of type `Maybe a` (for any type `a`) with an argument of type `a -> b` (for any type `b`), it returns a value of type `Maybe b`._

+The squiggly arrow is also used when representing non-function properties.
+`Maybe a ~> Boolean`, for example, represents a Boolean property of a value of type `Maybe a`.

 Sanctuary supports type classes: constraints on type variables.
 Whereas `a -> a` implicitly supports every type, `Functor f => (a -> b) -> f a ->